mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 ## Assignments & Grading
 ### Assignment Grading
 There will be quizzes and labs associated with each learning module in the class.
 All assignment grades will be posted to Canvas throughout the semester to track your performance.

+Team-based assignments will have an individual and team component.
+The individual component will be graded based on your git branch commit history, while the team component will be graded based on the integrated team branch.

 ### Extra Credit
 Fixing typos or augmenting the content of any lecture / assignments--as submitted via GitLab merge requests--will be awarded extra credit at the discretion of Dr. Palmeri.